BillE/BannerPackage/README.md

 - BannerManager: The entry point for all external calls.
 - DAO: Interface for reading and writing Banner objects and (optionally) persisting to a data store.

+## Quick Start
+If PHP and Composer are installed on your target machine, do the following:
+ * Clone git repository
+ * CD to root directory of repository
+ * Initialize dependencies with command `composer install`
+ * Confirm unit test pass with command `php vendor/bin/phpunit tests/BannerTest.php`

 ## Tests
 Testing of major functionality is included at /tests/BannerTest.php and can be run from the command line as:

 `php vendor/bin/phpunit tests/BannerTest.php`

-Current testing is "block box" only, accessing the coe through class constructors and public methods.
+Current testing is "block box" only, accessing the code through class constructors and public methods.
 This should be expanded to test all methods for more complete code coverage.

 ## Considerations